 History of Parkside

-The School was founded in East Horsley in 1879 by a scholar from Oxford, originally with four pupils.
+The School was founded in Ewell in 1879 by a scholar from Oxford, originally with four pupils.

 From humble beginnings, the School grew and flourished.
 So much so, that on reaching its centenary year, it acquired the superb Manor House and 45 acres of grounds at Stoke D’Abernon.
 The Manor, which sits on an idyllic terrace of the north bank of the River Mole, and only 18 miles from Westminster, has a rich history.